caramelomartins/awesome-linters/README.md

 [![Build Status](https://travis-ci.org/caramelomartins/awesome-linters.svg?branch=master)](https://travis-ci.org/caramelomartins/awesome-linters)

-> A curated list of awesome linters.
+> A community-driven list of awesome linters.

 Code linters are programs that performs static analysis on your code.
 They check your code for common mistakes and bad coding style/practices thus helping you